MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Resources/v3.3.0/New-AzureRmRoleAssignment.md

 ```

 ### -ResourceGroupName
-The resource group name.
+Specifies the name of the  resource group.
 Creates an assignment that is effective at the specified resource group.
-When used in conjunction with ResourceName, ResourceType and (optionally)ParentResource parameters, the command constructs a hierarchical scope in the form of a relative URI that identifies a resource.
+When used in conjunction with the *ResourceName*, *ResourceType*, and *ParentResource* parameters, the command constructs a hierarchical scope in the form of a relative URI that identifies a resource.

 ```yaml
 Type: String